Overview of Huntington's Disease

 Incidence and Prevalence of Huntington's Disease

 Experts estimate that one in every 10,000 persons—nearly 30,000 in the United States—have Huntington's disease.
-Juvenile Huntington's occurs in approximately 16% of all cases.
+Juvenile Huntington's occurs in approximately 16 percent of all cases.

 Huntington's disease is not prevalent within any particular population.
 All races and ethnic groups, and both sexes are affected.